skip to primary navigation skip to content

 • Teachers who have failed induction or probation

-• General Teaching Council for England (GTEC) sanctions
+• Teachers sanctioned by the General Teaching Council for England

-In addition, all prospective trainees must obtain an enhanced disclosure from the Disclosure and Barring Service (DBS), with a Children's Barred List check, prior to the start of the course; this will be a condition of any offer made.
-Prospective trainees who have previously resided overseas for a continuous period of at least six months during the preceding five years must also provide the equivalent from the appropriate regulating authority.
+In addition, all prospective PGCE students must obtain a satisfactory Enhanced Disclosure Certificate with Children’s Barred List information from the Disclosure and Barring Service (DBS), prior to the start of the course; this will be a condition of any offer made.
+Prospective PGCE students who have previously resided overseas, in any one country, for a continuous period of at least 3 months during the preceding 5 years must also provide a criminal records check from the appropriate regulating authority.

 Disclosure of previous convictions or offences

 Applicants should be aware that any previous convictions related to drug offences, violence or sexual abuse would be a matter of concern for their future employer and may bar them from entering the teaching profession.
-If, in relation to this, applicants are in any doubt about their future employment prospects, they may wish to contact:
+If, in relation to this, applicants are in any doubt about their future employment prospects, they may wish to contact the Disclosure and Barring Service direct.